Digital Slide Scanner

 -

-Load ZEISS Axioscan 7 spatial biology with 100 samples and scan them in less than a day with unprecedented speed, fully automated and supported by AI-enabled tissue detection and high dynamic range imaging.
-Analyze up to eight biomarkers at the same time and generate highly reproducible data you can rely on.
+Load ZEISS Axioscan 7 spatial biology with 100 samples and scan them all in less than a day with unprecedented speed, fully automated and supported by AI-enabled tissue detection and high dynamic range imaging.
+Analyze up to eight biomarkers at the same time and generate highly reproducible data that you can rely on.
 We offer complimentary service solutions to integrate streamlined workflow solutions into pre-existing LIMS and IMS systems.

 NSCLC tissue stained with UltiMapper I/O PD-L1 kit.